alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 ## Use the full power of CSS to write less code

 Remember when I said spacing should be in ems?
 Now is the time to explain why a bit more in depth.
 If you have a closer look at [hey.com][hey-website], you will realize that buttons have many different sizes.
-However in the source code, you'll find only one `.button` class.
+However in the source code, you'll find only one `.button` class

 ```css
 .button {